A7um/bctf2017/boj/README.md

-**NOTICE**:This chanllenges only works on ubuntu, other platforms are not well-tested.
+**NOTICE**:This chanllenge only works on ubuntu, other platforms are not well-tested.

 Setup:
 * host: